Park and ride

 2.1.4 Car Share permits are available for Students who have elected to change their travel habits and start sharing their car journey to the University with other Bath Spa University permit holders and can be applied for by emailing firstname.lastname@example.org

-3.1.1 All University Staff are required to obtain and display a valid Staff Permit
+3.1.1 All University Staff are required to obtain a valid Staff Permit.

 3.1.2 Unless prior written authorisation is obtained from the University, Staff are only permitted to park in General Parking Bays or, in the case of Disability Parking Permit holders, in either General Parking Bays or Disability Bays, or car sharing bays (for those with Staff Car Share Parking Permits.

 3.1.3 A group of between 2 to 4 drivers may purchase a Staff Car Sharing Parking Permit with each member of the group paying a reduced fee of 0.2% for their permit.
-The permit will be displayed in the car driven to campus alongside the Staff Parking Permit.
+The permit will be displayed in the car driven to campus.
+Staff applying for a car share parking permit must provide the home postcodes for each member of the car share group.

 3.1.4 Only one car from the registered car sharing group may park on campus using the Car Share Permit at any one time.
+Members of the car share group are expected to share at least 50% of their journeys each week.
 The University’s Automatic Number Plate Recognition (ANPR) system will be used to monitor the car sharing system, and any group not using the Staff Car Share Parking Permit in the spirit in which it is intended will have the permit removed.

 3.1.5 Cars displaying a Staff Car Share Parking Permit can park in preferential car share bays only when car sharing (see Parking Bay Definitions below), General Parking Bays or, in the case of Disability Parking Permit holders, in Disability Bays.